NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 ### Building with pre-existing GPU shims

-For casual development, test builds, and some release builds, `cargo build` or `cargo build --release` or even just `make` at the top level will build Sonar and link it with the pre-built GPU shims that are included, currently for x86_64 and aarch64 and for NVIDIA, AMD, Intel Habana, and Intel XPU GPUs.
-For the Intel GPUs the aarch64 libraries are just stubs.
+For casual development, test builds, and some release builds, `cargo build` or `cargo build --release` or even just `make` at the top level will build Sonar and link it with the pre-built GPU shims that are included in the source tree, currently for x86_64 and aarch64 and for NVIDIA, AMD, Intel Habana, and Intel XPU GPUs.
+For the Intel and AMD GPUs the aarch64 libraries are just stubs.

 The individual GPUs are defined as features in the top-level Cargo.toml and to compile with just NVIDIA support, say, run `cargo build --no-default-features --features=daemon,kafka,nvidia` for a